-

 The Tao of Christ

 We don’t often study world religions and philosophies in our Bible studies and classes, and, often when we do, we study these faiths merely to disprove them.
 We are dismissive of the belief systems around us.
-I believe, however, that we can learn a great deal about ourselves when we look at these faiths openly Continue reading
+I believe, however, that we can learn a great deal about ourselves when we look at these faiths openly and honestly.
+In Ecclesiastes 3:11, the Preacher passingly remarks that God “has put eternity into man’s heart.”
+I take this to mean that God has placed an awareness of the divine nature in man, enabling us to be aware of the divine even before we… Continue reading

 -